 Instead, start with something you know.
 You’ll be able to build your business much faster.

-How to know if your idea will be profitable
+Conduct market research to know if your idea is profitable

 I strongly recommend you do this.
 My Excel consulting business partly failed because of this: